grafana/grafana/docs/sources/dashboards/build-dashboards/add-organize-panels/index.md

 1. Panel header: The header section lists the dashboard in which the panel appears and the following controls:

-   - **Dashboard settings (gear) icon -** Click to access the dashboard settings.
+   - **Dashboard settings (gear) icon:** Click to access the dashboard settings.
-   - **Discard -** Discards changes you have made to the panel since you last saved the dashboard.
+   - **Discard:** Discards changes you have made to the panel since you last saved the dashboard.
-   - **Save -** Saves changes you made to the panel.
+   - **Save:** Saves changes you made to the panel.
-   - **Apply -** Applies changes you made and closes the panel editor, returning you to the dashboard.
+   - **Apply:** Applies changes you made and closes the panel editor, returning you to the dashboard.
 You will have to save the dashboard to persist the applied changes.

 1. Visualization preview: The visualization preview section contains the following options: